Tapio Lehtinen is a lifetime sailor and

 Tapio’s first circumnavigation took place in 1981, as he participated in the Whitbread Round the World Race as the watch captain onboard Skopbank of Finland.
-The second round was the Golden Globe Race 2018, in which he finished 5th after an arduous journey troubled by thousands of barnacles attached to the bottom of his boat.
-This achievement, powered by Finnish Sisu, made him the first Finn to have raced single-handed nonstop around the world.
+The second round was the Golden Globe Race 2018, in which he finished 5th.
+Thousands of barnacles stuck to the bottom of his boat made the journey arduous.
+Still, with the true Finnish spirit, Tapio sailed and crossed the finish line and became the first Finn to have raced single-handed nonstop around the world.

 As someone who loves nature and the sea, and also speaking as a grandfather, I want to take action to preserve this beautiful planet for generations to come.
 In my future projects, I want to work in cooperation with companies and organizations that are part of the solution, not part of the problem.
 I want to promote innovations, concrete solutions, and ways as to what we can do, to keep our planet clean, diverse, and viable.

 We still have time to put it right!

 The Call of the Ocean is a documentary film about

 Tapio's first Golden Globe Race in 2018-19

 "Tapion Aava" is a short film that sheds light on the man behind sailing.

 Tapio's Book is Available Now!